onap/cps/docs/deployment.rst

 ==================================

 The following table lists some properties that can be specified as Helm chart values to configure the application to be deployed.
 This list is not exhaustive.

+Any spring supported property can be configured by providing in ``config.additional.<spring-supported-property-name>: value`` Example: config.additional.spring.datasource.hikari.maximumPoolSize: 30

 +---------------------------------------+---------------------------------------------------------------------------------------------------------+-------------------------------+
 | Property                              | Description                                                                                             | Default Value                 |